ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 Still it would be very performance unfriendly.

 # And that is all the logic behind creating tilesets.
 # EVERY SINGE TILESET will follow same exact logic.
-If your tileset look odd ingame it means you did not follow these rules.
+If your tileset look odd ingame it means you did not follow everything i explained above.

 # Section 2.1 Multiple tilesets in atlas image